DataIntegrationGroup/AMPAPI/description.md

 chemistry database.

 ## Data
 The data is stored in a MSSQL database.
-The database is updated on a semi-regualr basis with new manually measured depth to groundwater measurements.
+The database is updated on a semi-regular basis with new manually measured depth to groundwater measurements.

 ## Groundwater Level Data